top of page

 Tangible Net Worth

-Debt Service Coverage Ratio
+Debt Service Coverage Ratio (DSCR)

-Net Operating Income for Commercial Mortgages
+Net Operating Income (NOI) for Commercial Mortgages

-Triple Net Lease
+Triple Net Lease (NNN Lease)

 Capacity